 - Social relationships.
 Family and friends are an important part of life.
 Nothing in life is accomplished without some influence from others.
 Work can be a big part of your social structure so when you retire, it’s important to create new relationships to replace the relationships that were lost at retirement.

 - Hobbies and interests.
 Hobbies and interests are about fulfillment.
 Life is more meaningful when you are doing things that you enjoy and give you personal satisfaction.
-This might include travelling, fishing, gardening or hiking in the mountains.
+This might include traveling, fishing, gardening, or hiking in the mountains.
 Part of life planning is thinking about what activities and hobbies make you happy (and could make you money) (and could make you money).

 - Work and career.
 Many people say if you love what you do for a living then it does not feel like work.
 Are you happy with the work you are doing?
 Do you see the work you do as something you are going to keep doing?
 Are you planning to work in retirement?
 If so, is it similar to what you are doing today or completely different?
 Working in retirement is becoming more and more common so it should be part of the retirement planning process.